 Do I need an alignment after getting new tires?

 Yes, we strongly recommend it.
 New tires are a significant investment, and even a slight misalignment will cause them to wear unevenly from day one.
-An alignment at $80 to $200 can add thousands of miles to your tire life, protecting a $400 to $1,200+ tire investment.
+An alignment is a relatively small investment that can add thousands of miles to your tire life, protecting your much larger tire investment.

 What causes a car to go out of alignment?